mads-swaps/swap-for-profit/playground/nicks/README.md

 This is where I experimented with different approaches to attack the cryptocurrency problem and where I came up with the Target and Stop Loss approach.
 While this area is a bit of a mess, the target and stop loss approach has been organized into a pipeline of notebooks which I will discuss here.
 I won't necessarily discuss all notebooks here since there use was fleeting but were necessary in the understanding and development of the final pipeline.

+A lot of the initial prototyping was performed in the notebook `plotting_mpf_and_features.ipynb`.
+The feature engineering in particular was converted to Postgres stored procedures to run off of triggers from new data available from the Binance API.

 ## Basic Models

 ### Step 0 - Getting Data